MichaelFrieze/djevents-remix/README.md

 I used [Railway](https://railway.app/) to deploy this app and I prefer it over Heroku.
 It was easy to use and worked great for both Remix and Strapi.

-Sometimes the Srapi deployment on Railway has an error.
-The error is `Connection Error: Connection terminated unexpectedly`
+Sometimes the Srapi deployment on Railway has an error:
+`Connection Error: Connection terminated unexpectedly`

 It is rare but it does happen.
 If you see an error when using the Remix app then just refresh the page and it should be fine.